-- Low voltage: of up to 60 volts (usually 12 volts and 48 volts in passenger vehicles and 24 volts for lorries/commercial vehicles) - High voltage: from 60 volts to approx. 1,000 volts
+- Low voltage: of up to 60 volts (usually 12 volts and 48 volts in passenger vehicles and 24 volts for trucks/commercial vehicles) - High voltage: from 60 volts to approx. 1,000 volts

 Even though the terms are based on the voltage, the actual danger from direct contact with electrical energy is the strength of the current that flows through the human body in a closed circuit.
-This means that, even at low voltage, contact with electrical energy can present a danger to life when the current rating is correspondingly high.

-Do not touch, cut or open high-voltage components and high-voltage batteries!
+This means that, even at low voltage, contact with electrical energy can present a danger to life when the current rating is correspondingly high.Image: the strength is correspondingly high.Do not touch, cut or open high-voltage components and high- voltage batteries!
+Wear appropriate personal protective equipment!Image: the strength is protective equipment is protective equipment is protective equipment is protective, electric drive, electric drive motor/alternator, air conditioner compressor, external charging socket).
+All other electrical components, such as lighting, vehicle electrical system voltage (passenger vehicle) or 24-volt vehicle electrical system voltage (truck). voltage batteries!
 Wear appropriate personal protective equipment!
 Only a few electrical components in high-voltage vehicles are operated using high voltage (e.g. high-voltage battery, high-voltage cables, power and control electronics for electric drive, electric drive motor/alternator, air conditioner compressor, external charging socket).
-All other electrical components, such as lighting, vehicle electronics etc. are supplied with power by the 12-V electrical system voltage (passenger vehicle) or 24 V electrical system voltage (lorry).

-The high-voltage battery
+All other electrical components, such as lighting, vehicle electronics etc. are supplied with power by the 12-volt vehicle electrical system voltage (passenger vehicle) danger from direct contact with electrical energy is the strength of the current that flows through the human body in a closed circuit.
+This means that, even at low voltage, contact with electrical energy can present a danger to life when the current operated using high voltage (e.g. high-voltage battery, high- voltage cables, power and control electronics for electric drive, electric drive motor/alternator, air conditioner compressor, external charging socket).
+All other electrical components, such as lighting, vehicle electronics etc. are supplied with power by the 12-volt vehicle electrical system voltage (passenger vehicle) voltage batteries! i operated using high voltage (e.g. high-voltage battery, high- voltage cables, power and control electronics for electric drive, electric drive motor/alternator, air conditioner compressor, external charging socket).
+All other electrical components, such as lighting, vehicle electronics etc. are supplied with power by the 12-volt vehicle electrical system voltage (passenger vehicle)